 Both churches have evening services.
-If there is no choir, the average attendance here is 9, but there were 48 for a combined evensong for St Matthew, 32 for a Harvest Songs of Praise, 57 for the joint Advent Procession, and last night was lovely.
+If there is no choir, the average attendance at Darley Abbey is 9, but there were 48 for a combined evensong for St Matthew, 32 for a Harvest Songs of Praise, 57 for the joint Advent Procession, and last night was lovely.
+At Allestree the choir sings most evenings, and we had a combined choir for St Edmund Festival.
+The average attendance is 20 (excluding the Carol Service).
 In a logical world we would have one evening service and save the cost of heating two churches, but in reality we would end up with the same situation we have at 8 am.
 Those who come appreciate our BCP evening services, but others might value more variety.

 Christmas was good in both churches.
-Here there was a Village Carols (with our choir and Walter Evans school), the choir sang at The Paper Mill, a morning Carol Service (107 people), a Christmas Eve Crib Service (300), Midnight and Christmas morning, Epiphany (joint), and a new year Christingle.
+In St Matthew’s there was a Village Carols (with our choir and Walter Evans school), the choir sang at The Paper Mill, a morning Carol Service (107 people), a Christmas Eve Crib Service (300), Midnight and Christmas morning, Epiphany (joint), and a new year Christingle.
 Well done – the village certainly looks to us.

 The Parish Profile said we “needed to come together in prayer and discussion groups to develop a deeper understanding, through the scriptures, of what God is calling us to do …”.
 Julie and I ran two Advent Groups at the Vicarage (one afternoon, one evening), with about 7 at each (from both churches).
 We will be running one Lent Group and Clive another – but this is hardly “a coming together …”.
 There is a monthly Prayer Meeting her, but I have failed to attend (it often clashes with the Standing Committee).
 We should do better.